 School of Technology, India

-Diksha Rathi’s collection, ‘Neel Rangai’ comes from the amalgamation of the technique of ‘Boro’, which is the Indian word explaining the technique where fabrics are patched over each other and bound by thick running stitches, as well as the Japanese term ‘Boro’ which means to mend soiled or frayed garments with the use of patch-work techniques.
+Diksha Rathi’s collection ‘Neel Rangai’ comes from the amalgamation ‘Boro’, the Indian technique of fabrics being patched over each other and bound by thick running stitches, and ‘Boro’ the Japanese method of mending frayed garments using patchwork.